Erinle River: Name

+Till date, Osunronke is held dear to people of Ido-Osun, Osogbo and many other Osun Indigenes hence the connection with Erinle River.

 The name may be derived from erin (elephant) and ilẹ (earth), or from erin and ile (house).

 Course

 The Erinle River rises just south of Offa.
 It and the Oba River which rises about 15 km north of Ogbomosho, are the main tributaries of the Osun River.

 The Erinle River has residential, commercial and industrial areas on both sides, which as of 2012 released untreated waste into the river.
 It was also polluted by excess fertilizers and pesticides from farmland.

-The old and new dams on the river supply water to Osogbo, the state capital, which also uses boreholes and wells to obtain water.
+The old and new dams on the river supply water to Osogbo, the state capital, Ido-Osun and other surrounding towns which also uses boreholes and wells to obtain water.

 Malaria and diarrhea are rampant in Osogbo, particularly in the high-density residential areas where the people depend on public tap water.

 Dams

 The old Erinle dam was completed in 1954, with a reservoir capacity of 5300000 m3.

-It is located in Ede town.
+It is located in Ido-Osun town.

 Tests in June and July 2011 showed that treated water from the dam had a high presence of total coliform and was not suitable for drinking without further treatment.

 Bacteria in the treated water were also highly resistant to commonly used antibiotics in Nigeria.

-The new Erinle Dam in the Olorunda LGA lies upstream from the old Ede Dam on the Erinle River.
+The new Erinle Dam in the Egbedore LGA lies upstream from the old Dam on the Erinle River, Ido-Osun.

 It is owned and operated by the Osun State Water Corporation.

-The Otin River enters the dam from the left.
+The Iyalupo River, Otin River enters the dam from the left.

-The reservoir behind the Ede-Erinle dam extends about 12 km north along the Erinle River and covers the lowest portion of the Otin River.
+The reservoir behind Ido-Osun Erinle dam extends about 12 km north along the Erinle River and covers the lowest portion of the Iyalupo -Otin River.

 The Erinle Dam, completed in 1989, is 330 m above sea level.

 The crest length is 677 m and maximum height is 27 m.

 The total storage capacity is 94000000 m3.

 The spillway discharges at 800 m3 per second.

 The dam is used for water supply, flood control and fishing.

 Schistosomiasis, both urinary and intestinal, was reported downstream from the dam in 1991.
 A study in 2000–01 found that the prevalence of the host snails and of human infection had increased significantly since then.